Lighthouses on the Isle of Arran: History

 Until up to the appointment of the Commissioners of the Northern Lighthouses (later Northern Lighthouse Board) by royal act in 1786, just 4 lighthouses existed in the whole of Scotland.
 Over the course of the following 200 years, the NLB expanded greatly and is now responsible for 206 lighthouses, 163 buoys, 29 beacons, 2 supply and maintenance ships and a variety of other traditional and modern navigational aids.
 For a long time, lighthouses mostly burned wood, coal and candles before oil became predominant.
 Oil was mostly used in the form of whale oil and colza oil before the introduction of kerosene in the mid 19th century and eventually electricity.
-Mainland stations excepted, lights were mostly manned by 3 lighthouse keepers with 3 colleagues on shore leave on a 4 weeks on 4 weeks off rotation.
+Mainland stations excepted, lights were mostly staffed by 3 lighthouse keepers with 3 colleagues on shore leave on a 4 weeks on 4 weeks off rotation.
 Keepers were expected to be on duty at night to supervise the proper function of the lights, keep a 24-hour watch for fog and maintain and service the station during daytime.
 A first programme of automation in the early 20th century reduced the numbers necessary to staff a station and many lighthouse keepers were made redundant.
 In the 1980s and 1990s, all Scottish lighthouses were eventually fully automated and the process was completed in 1998.